metasfresh/metasfresh-documentation/_webui_collection/EN/Copy_prices_from_price-list-version.md

 1. Double-click the field **Base Price List Version** of the newly created price list version and from the drop-down list select the base version from where the prices and products shall be taken over.
 1. Double-click the field **Discount Schema** of the newly created price list version and select a price list schema from the drop-down list, e.g., *Copy Price Lists*.
 1. [Start the action](StartAction) "Create Price List".
- >**Note:** Make sure that the line of the newly created price list version is selected before you start the action.
+ >**Note:** Make sure that the line of the newly created price list version is [selected](RecordSelection) before you start the action.

 1. [metasfresh saves the progress automatically](Saveindicator).
 The prices and products have been copied.
- >**Note:** If there were rules defined in the price list schema used, they were automatically applied to all affected product prices.
+ >**Note:** If there are rules defined in the price list schema used, they will be applied to all affected product prices automatically.

 1. Use the [context menu](Jumpto_via_context_menu) ![](assets/Product Prices Contextmenu.png) of the newly created price list version from before to switch into the window "Product Prices" where you will now see a list of all the products that were taken over from the base price list version.